 That is because emergency rooms are often chaotic and stressful environments.
 Since injuries are treated on an urgent basis, mistakes are more likely to occur than they would in a typical hospital setting.
 Courts and juries tend to be more lenient with minor errors in these types of settings.

-If you feel that you have suffered a serious injury because of the way you were treated in a hospital emergency room, contact an experienced attorney who understands medical malpractice and personal injury law to help you determine whether you should file a medical malpractice lawsuit.
+If you feel that you have suffered a serious injury because of the way you were treated in a hospital emergency room, contact an experienced attorney.
+You need someone on your side who understands medical malpractice and personal injury law to help you determine whether you should file a medical malpractice lawsuit.

 What Are the Professions Most Often Sued for Medical Malpractice?